karansikka1/Foodx/README.md

 The training data consists of 24088 images from 211 classes.
 The test data is collected from web images and the labels are human verified.
 It does not contain noisy labels.

 ## Data Download and Format
+### Note: We have made the training and test data available for now to play with.
+We are working on releasing the validation data asap.
+You can still submit your scores on test data on the Kaggle server to test performance.
 [Annotations](https://food-x.s3.amazonaws.com/annot.tar) (2.6 MB)
-* Running `md5sum annot.tar` on the tar file should produce `6a3934bd96c1bc1df4822c16a8191158`
+* Running `md5sum annot.tar` on the tar file should produce `107c6071631be1fbcfebfbd1e4a2d7b9`
 * The tar contains 4 files
      * class_list.txt: Contains the names of 211 class labels.
 This can be used to map class_ids with class names.
      * train_info.csv: Each line of this csv containing the "image_name,label" pair for training data.
 For example, "train_00000.jpg,94" refers to image train_00000.jpg having class_id 94.
 The class_id can be mapped to class name using class_list.txt.
-     * val_info.csv: Same as train_info.csv for validation data.
      * test_info.csv: csv only provides the list of test images.
  * We provide separate tars for train, val and test images as mentioned below.